 All students must fulfill the following University of California requirements.

-The university requires every undergraduate student to demonstrate college-level proficiency in English composition.
-Satisfaction of the Entry Level Writing Requirement is a prerequisite to all other undergraduate courses in English.
+The university requires every undergraduate student to demonstrate college-level proficiency in English composition by satisfying the Entry Level Writing Requirement (ELWR).
+Satisfaction of the ELWR is a prerequisite to all other undergraduate courses in English.

 The American History and Institutions requirement ensures that every graduating student will have at least a minimum knowledge of the background of this country’s development and an understanding of the political, economic and social interrelationships of its way of life.